molevol-ub/galeon/README.md

 ```

 ### 1.2.
 Python Packages
-It is highly recommended to use conda since all the python packages will be easily installed with the Galeon conda environment (see Section 1.4), as well as some of the required software : mafft and newick_utils.
+It is highly recommended to use conda since all the python packages will be easily installed with the Galeon conda environment (see Section 1.1), as well as some of the required software: mafft and newick_utils.
 Alternatively, you may install them separately using `pip`, consult the appropriate documentation for each of them.

 ```
 argparse